A Brief History

 The students take classes and perform in professional settings regardless of their income level, physical shape/size, or skill level.
 DITSAZ has served children with incarcerated parents, victims of abuse, those with serious physical and developmental disabilities, as well as non-traditional ballet students, such as overweight children or those with other physical limitations.
 Thirty-seven of our students were referred by the Juvenile Court to complete community service, many of whom continued on as students after their terms of service were completed.
 Regardless of background or how they became involved, these students have discovered they can do more than they ever thought—not just across the dance floor, but in the classroom, in their family, and in their community.
 DITSAZ has demonstrated that dance education provides at-risk youth, and all students, a vehicle to experience positive teamwork and discipline, develop friendships that challenge cultural barriers, and most, important, experience accomplishments that serve to broaden their sense of life possibilities.
 No one is ever turned away if they want to learn.

-This year alone Dancing in the Streets AZ (DITSAZ) has provided lessons to more than 200 low-income and at-risk students.
 Students enroll for classes each session.
-DITSAZ offers two enrollment periods each year in the Fall/winter (August-December) and Winter/Spring (January-June), with classes Mondays through Thursdays in late afternoon and evenings, and all day on Saturday.
-Since 2009, DITSAZ has had more than 3,000 “enrollments” comprising of individual students from more than 123 families.
-Each session students fill out registration forms, that includes demographic boxes to check, there is a manual tabulation for each session to count the number of students and demographics enrolled in each session.
+DITSAZ offers two enrollment periods each year in the Fall/winter (August-December) and Winter/Spring (January-June), with classes Tuesdays through Thursdays in late afternoon and evenings, and all day on Saturday.
+Since 2009, DITSAZ has had more than 6,000 “enrollments” comprising of individual students from more than 300 families.
 Our student demographics overall are 50% Hispanic/Latino, 20% native American mix, 5% Asian Mix, 5% African American mix, 20% Caucasian.
-Our students range in age from Three years-of age to adulthood.
-The vast majority of students complete an entire “term” of classes: most of whom enroll in classes again in the following years.
+Our students range in age from five years-of age to adulthood.
 More than 50% or our students are either on full scholarship or partial scholarship.
 We also provide dance attire for students that can not afford supplies.
 Our studio is located in South Tucson, a one-square mile city surrounded by the city of Tucson.
 In the 2010 census, the total population of of South Tucson was 5,490.
 Approximately 43.5% of families live below the poverty line, including 61.2% of those under age 18.
-Our students participate in two major productions each year as well as community performances, such as The Nutcracker in December and our spring production April 2017 was Cinderella.
+Our students participate in two major productions each year as well as community performances, such as The Nutcracker in December and a spring production.
 We have designed these productions to include all current students in order to give every student a performance experience; performances are scheduled in community venues and we sell tickets to help support our program.

 Through costumed, lighted performances of two full-length ballets each year accompanied by live orchestra music before audiences of 300-500 and through more than 30 smaller community performances on make-shift stages in church halls and parks, students experience the gratification of achievement.
 Their families, many of whom have never seen or heard a live ballet or live orchestra, have been inspired to participate in and take ownership of their human legacy of artistic expression through dance.